1. Using the Professional Statement to assess the competence of pupils

 Pupils must be given adequate time to prepare for compulsory advocacy training.
 Concerns have been raised in the past by ICCA about the preparation time made available for pupils.
 It is recommended that pupils are given at least a day for preparation.

-2.15) Candidates must have been in pupillage for a minimum period of six weeks to sit the assessment in Professional Ethics, to ensure they have the benefit of context from their experience.
-It will not be a mandatory requirement to attend course in order to prepare for the exam.
+3.11) Candidates must have been in pupillage for a minimum period of six weeks to sit the assessment in Professional Ethics, to ensure they have the benefit of context from their experience.
+It will not be a mandatory requirement to attend course in order to prepare for the exam but it will be open to anyone to provide a course.

-2.18) Competences 1.7 of the Professional Statement relates to negotiation.
-This course, together with the negotiation training and practice that occurs during pupillage, is designed to enable pupils to meet competence 1.7 – “Negotiate effectively” to the threshold standard in order to complete the non-practising period of pupillage, at which point they can apply for their Provisional Practising Certificate.
+3.14) Competence 1.7 of the Professional Statement relates to negotiation.
+This course and assessment, together with the negotiation training and practice that occurs during pupillage, is designed to enable pupils to meet competence 1.7 – “Negotiate effectively” to the threshold standard in order to complete the non-practising period of pupillage, at which point they can apply for their Provisional Practising Certificate.

-2.19) It will be a requirement that the Negotiation Skills Course must be satisfactorily completed in the non-practising period of pupillage.
+3.15) It will be a requirement that the Negotiation Skills course and assessment must be satisfactorily completed in the non-practising period of pupillage.
 If the course is not satisfactorily completed, the non-practising period of pupillage can be extended.

-2.20) More information about the course, including who will provide it, will be available in due course
+3.16) More information about the course and assessment, including who will provide it, will be available in due course

 Extension of training in the event that a pupil fails to pass required assessments